doublesecretagency/craft-adwizard/README.md

 Two new widget types will be available to you:
  - **Ad Timeline** - A line chart showing the view/click trends of a single ad over time.
- - **Position Totals** - A bar chart showing the cumulative totals of all views/clicks for each ad in a specified position.
+ - **Position Totals** - A bar chart showing the total views/clicks for each ad in a specified position.

 ***